Erik-Mfa/virtual-card/README.md

 ## About the project

-This project is used to generate a QR Code that takes you to a custom page abot John personal information, to be more specifc his business card<br>
+This project is used to generate a QR Code that takes you to a custom page about John's informations, to be more specifc his business card<br>
 The application was made using Laravel and Tailwind CSS<br>
 For the project build, it was used Laravel Sail and Docker<br>
 The Database is SQLite, the DB is located at database/database.sqlite

 ## What you need for this project

-To run your project first you'll need to have Docker installed in your machine <br>
+To run your project first you'll need to have Docker installed in your machine<br>
-If you're using Windows, you'll have to install WSL2 to run Docker Desktop<br>
+If you're using Windows, you have to install WSL2 to run Docker Desktop<br>

-After installed, you have to generate the docker images and run it<br>
+After installed, you have to generate the docker images to run it<br>
 But for that you need Laravel Sail and Composer installed<br>
-For this just follow the steps:

-First access the application directory and type:<br>
+For this, first access the application directory and type:<br>
 docker run --rm \
 -u "$(id -u):$(id -g)" \
 -v "$(pwd):/var/www/html" \